nomtek/NTCoreData/README.md

 NTCoreData
 ===========

-NTCoreData is small library that helps perform saves and fetches asynchronusly.
-Each save and fetch is done asynchrounsly.
+NTCoreData is small library that helps perform saves and fetches asynchronously in Core Data.
+Each save and fetch is done asynchronously.
 All heavy lifting regarding managing threads and context is done by NTDatabase class.

-This library was inspiered by this [articel](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) by Florian Kugler.
+This library was inspiered by this [article](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) by Florian Kugler.
 For now it implements following stack in core data:

 ![image](http://static.squarespace.com/static/5159eb3de4b01cd3b022715d/t/517e6219e4b0f470ac92f51a/1367237146374/stack%202.png?format=500w)